-Channel sampling of the historical pit was conducted as part of Phase 1 reconnaissance work which also included field mapping.
-Visual mapping of the pit showed strong copper mineralization mainly malachite, bornite and chalcopyrite.
-Sampled copper and gold bearing quartz-carbonate metasiltstone from the south eastern face averaged 1.16% Cu and 0.68 g/t Au over 14.0m including 4.45% Cu and 2.59 g/t Au over 2.0m, see Table 1.
-Grab samples were also collected on the exposed face to support the channel sampling assays.
+The first priority target was Katwaro 28424 where detailed mapping and sampling was done to investigate the prospect.
+Channel sampling of the historical pit was conducted as part of Phase 1 reconnaissance work.
+Visual mapping of the pit showed strong copper mineralisation mainly as malachite, bornite and chalcopyrite.
+Sampled copper and gold bearing quartz-carbonate metasiltstone from the south eastern face averaged 1.16% Cu and 0.68 g/t Au over 14.0m including 4.45% Cu and 2.59 g/t Au over 2.0m (refer announcement dated 17 December 2024).